Bachelor’s Degrees in Social Work (BSW) Online

 • GPA (standard GPA for the program will vary)

-Some programs may also require letter(s) of recommendation, high school transcripts, or a personal essay.
-When researching for your desired BSW program, either on-campus or online, familiarize yourself with the admission requirements so you know what to expect when you decide to apply.
+Some programs may also require letters of recommendation, high school transcripts, or a personal essay.
+When researching your desired BSW program, either on campus or online, familiarize yourself with the specific admission requirements so you know what to expect and what materials to prepare when applying.

-All accredited social work programs require fieldwork, which may be in the form of an internship or practicums.
+All accredited social work programs require fieldwork, which may be in the form of internships or practicums.
 CSWE-accredited BSW programs usually require a minimum of 400 hours of fieldwork.
-But note that the number of hours required for internships or practicums vary from program to program—some may stick with the minimum and others will require more.
-Fieldwork hours may also vary depending on your state.
+The exact number of hours required for internships or practicums vary from program to program.
+Fieldwork hours required for licensure may also vary by state.

 Fieldwork is important when working toward your BSW because it provides real, hands-on experience.
 This will prepare you for entry-level social work jobs and give you a feel for what to expect as a social worker.

-Though supervised internships and practicums are temporary, you can still have an impact on the people you are working with and the communities you are serving.
+Though supervised internships and practicums have a set duration, you can still contribute to the wellbeing of the people and communities you are serving.

 Scholarships

-Whether you decide to get your BSW online or on-campus, you’ll still have access to general scholarships and specific social work scholarships.
-Funding for scholarships may come from your program’s college or university as well as from state or federal government.
+Whether you decide to get your BSW online or on campus, you can still apply for social work scholarships.
+The college or university offering your desired program may offer scholarship funding, as well as the state and federal government.

-The number of scholarships, their eligibility requirements and amount of money offered varies.
-However, as you do your research, you’ll be able to discover scholarships available exclusively to social work students.
+Scholarship eligibility requirements and the amount of money offered varies.
+As you do your research, you can also discover scholarships available exclusively to social work students.

-BSW coursework and program curricula are all different depending on the program you choose.
-In general, you can expect to fulfill coursework on topics such as social work research methods, policy and advocacy, the history of social work, and more.
+BSW coursework and program curricula will differ depending on the program you choose.
+You will typically complete coursework on topics such as social work research methods, policy and advocacy, the history of social work, and more.

-Some of the many BSW specializations you can explore are:
+Some of the many BSW specializations you can explore include:

 • Case management